Original watercolour paintings with beach-combed antique pottery collected from the glorious beaches of the East Neuk of Fife in Scotland.

 A brand new range - incorporating original watercolour paintings and some of my most beautiful beach finds.

-This "under the sea" scene features a hand-painted luminescent grey seal.
-Tiny white and silver fish swim alongside and some seaweed is waving gently in the swell of the sea.
+This "under the sea" scene features a hand-painted luminescent stingray.
+Seaweed is waving gently in the swell of the sea.
 Two pieces of antique sea pottery have been placed in the foreground, creating a magical ocean floor.

 These fragments of patterned pottery and china gather between the rocks and pebbles at low tide.
 Many of these pieces originate from the 1800’s and 1900’s, sometimes dating back to the Victorian and Regency eras when the nearby town of Kirkcaldy was at the heart of the Scottish pottery industry.
 Despite being tumbled and smoothed by the Scottish waves for so long, the patterns and colours remain wonderfully vibrant and the transformative power of the sea ensures each fragment is entirely unique.